 What we like: Forgiving for beginners yet responsive enough for advanced skiers.

-What we don’t: Too narrow for powder and too light for hard chargers.
+What we don’t: Too narrow for powder and too light/soft for hard chargers.

 With a lightweight build and relatively soft flex, the Black Crows Captis Birdie has broad appeal in the heart of the all-mountain market.
-Its 90-millimeter waist, hourglass profile, and short turning radius (11.3m in the 166cm length) offer predictable performance shaping smooth turns on trail and when dipping into the trees.
+Its 90-millimeter waist and hourglass profile offer predictable performance shaping smooth turns on trail and when dipping into the trees.
 And while the Captis Birdie’s soft flex in the tip and tail makes it approachable to novice skiers—it’s easy to turn, and the tail won’t hold or catch as you release—its poplar and fiberglass core provides a nice dose of stability and responsiveness should you venture down a mogul line.
 Most importantly, the ingredients all add up to a Black Crows hallmark: simple and plain fun on the hill.

 See the Black Crows Captis Birdie